agermanidis/Antipersona/ARCHITECTURE.md

 Multiple workers are timed to retrieve different data about the Twitter user that's being shadowed.
-The frequency of calls is such that the [API rate limits](https://dev.twitter.com/rest/public/rate-limits) are guaranteed to never be reached.
+The frequency of calls is such that the [API rate limits](https://dev.twitter.com/rest/public/rate-limits) are never reached.

 ### TimelineConstructionWorker

-Populates our private list with the ids of the Twitter users that the Shadowed User is following.
-This is at most triggered once per day.
-This constraint arises both due to limitations of the Twitter API (updating a list too often tends to cause the `lists` API to enter a weird state) and to force the person using the app to be more thoughtful about who they want to become.
+This worker is triggered when the user chooses to shadow a new Twitter account.
+It populates our private list with the ids of the Twitter users that the Shadowed User is following.
+This is at most triggered once pern day.
+This constraint arises both due to limitations of the Twitter API (updating a list often causes the `lists` API to enter a weird undocumented state where you can't add anyone to a list) and to force the person using the app to be more thoughtful about who they want to become.

-- Frequency: at most once a day
+- Frequency: at most once a day, user-initiated
 - API call: POST lists/destroy.json
 - Parameters:
   * list_id=[old_list_id]

-- Frequency: at most once a day
+Followed by:

 - API call: POST lists/create
 - Parameters:
   * name=peopleportal
   * mode=private

-^ set current_list_id to the list created
+Followed by:

 - Frequency: at most once a day
 - API call: POST lists/members/create_all